 The work involves responsibility for managing a comprehensive risk management program for Onondaga County.
-Comprehensive risk management includes property, liability, health, dental, compensation, safety and unemployment.
+Comprehensive risk management includes property, liability, and compensation.
 This is administrative work which requires planning, organizing, actuating and evaluating risk of loss coverage programs (including self insurance programs) to protect properties, physical assets, and human resources from loss.
-An employee in this class exercises administrative supervision over a number of professional, technical, and clerical subordinates.
-The County Attorney exercises administrative direction over the work of an employee in this class.
+An employee in this class may exercise administrative supervision over a number of professional, technical, and clerical subordinates.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Exercises administrative supervision over a subordinate staff, including subordinate supervisors, engaged in professional, technical, and clerical activities in support of a comprehensive, municipal risk management program.

 Directs, a comprehensive, municipal risk management program to eliminate risk.